benmandrew/ttt86/README.md

 # TTT86

-Tic-Tac-Toe in 64-bit x86 assembly.
+Tic-Tac-Toe in 64-bit x86 NASM assembly.

 Build and run on Linux with